About Our Chapter

 Cindy Liberton, Public Relations & Media

 Out in nature is where Heather wants to be.
 An artist and rock climber, a period costume designer and friend to all, she brings a get-it-done attitude to the Hernando Chapter.
-In addition to serving as Chapter Representative to the Society, Heather volunteers at the Nature Coast Botanical Garden and on all field trips.
+In addition to serving as Vice- President to the Chapter, Heather volunteers at the Nature Coast Botanical Garden and on all field trips.
 Heather Sharkey works for the Florida Forest Service eradicating invasive exotic plant species from our forests.